alecthedev/cs495-baseline-alec.burch/about-me.md

 # About me - Alec Burch-DeWitt

+Computer Science Major
+- Concentration in Data Analytics and Machine Learning
+- Minor in Mathematics

 ## Programming languages
  - I am most familiar with Python and Java
  - I have used Bash, C, MySQL, JavaScript, Lua, and Dart academically or for small projects